Having the best voir dire questions goes a long way to ensuring higher verdicts.

 Text Analysis for Personality Profiling

-In today’s technological world there is a proliferation of information.
-The smartphone revolution makes it inescapable.
-Twitter, Facebook, Netflix, Reddit, Hulu, Instagram, Amazon, Google… it’s hard to synthesize it all.
+In today’s technological world, there is a proliferation of information, and the smartphone revolution has made it inescapable.
+Twitter, Facebook, Netflix, Reddit, Hulu, Instagram, Amazon, Google—it’s hard to synthesize it all.
 It’s no surprise, therefore, that people are suffering from “Information overload.”

 According to Bertram Gross, the term’s inventor, “Information overload occurs when the amount of input to a system exceeds its processing capacity.
 Decision-makers have fairly limited cognitive processing capacity.
 Consequently, when information overload occurs, it is likely that a reduction in decision quality will occur.”